-How does one apply for services with Becoming Independent?
+How do you apply for services with Becoming Independent?

 Most of the individuals entering our programs are referred by the North Bay Regional Center and/or the Department of Rehabilitation.
 If individuals do not qualify for funding from these sources, and are able to private pay, they can arrange for an informational interview by contacting us at 707.524.6600 or firstname.lastname@example.org.

 Where are the services offered?

 Becoming Independent offers services in both Sonoma and Marin County.